umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 * Application scope - if an object has an Application scope/lifespan, that means that this single object instance will exist for the lifetime of the application.
 The single instance will be shared by every thread that accesses it.
 Static variables will always be Appplication scope/lifespan.
-* Request scope - The web world is made up of requests and each request is its own thread.
-When an object is has a Request scope it only survives as long as the web request survives, at the end of the web request, it may either be disposed or cleared from memory by the garbage collector.
+* Request scope - The web world is made up of requests and each request has its own thread.
+When an object is in the scope of a Request it only survives as long as the web request survives.
+At the end of the web request, it may either be disposed or cleared from memory by the garbage collector.
 Request scoped object instances are not accessed by every other thread in the application - __unless you do something like the above!__

 An example of an application scoped instance is Umbraco's `ApplicationContext`, this single instance is shared by all threads and exists for the lifetime of